 5. NY Times/California Today of Nov.
 6, 2017 A home being constructed in Carlsbad, Calif., in 2014.
 San Diego is one of four metropolitan areas in California where more than half of homes are priced above $500,000.
 Mike Blake/Reuters

 6. NY Times of Jan.
 13, 2018 A Senior Republican Senator Admonishes Trump: ‘American Is an Idea, Not a Race’ By JULIE HIRSCHFELD DAVIS The president’s racially charged comments threaten an emerging agreement to project some undocumented immigrants, which risks bringing a government shutdown.

-Ref.
+Additional ref.
 Lynne Truss' s Eats, Shoots & Leaves – more than 1 million copies sold worldwide

 1. NY Times of Oct.
 22, 2017 Spain Will Remove Catalonia Leader, Escalating Secession Crisis By RAPHAEL MINDER Mariano Rajoy, in an unexpectedly forceful move, said Madrid would take control of the independence-minded region, pushing out its separatist administration.